silvernotshell/professionalportfolio-ablount/README.md

 # professionalportfolio-ablount
 Description: A professional portfolio to display my work and projects created in the bootcamp.

-User Story:
-AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+User Story: As an employer, I want to view a potential employee's deployed portfolio of work samples so that I can review samples of their work and assess whether they're a good candidate for an open position.

 Acceptance Criteria: